naturalis/trexontour/usermanual.md

    ![Power On popup](img/poweronpopup.png)

 5. After you've confirmed, the toggle switch will turn gray and won't respond to input while the exhibition is powering on.
 After two minutes, when the exhibition is powered on, the switch will turn yellow and respond to input again.

+N.B.
+The exhibit computers are configured to automatically start when the power is restored.

 ### Powering off